TrkSml/SmallCNN/README.md

 A minimalist engine for Deep and Shallow convolutional neural networks tried on a single random image / signe target.
 It allows to build layer-based convolutional models.

-A snippet of the main code :
+A snippet of a single training loop :

+``

+    create_Model(&model, // the model
+                 &weightStack,  // the weight stack
+                 X,  // the input
+                 Y,  // the target
+                 .2,  // the learning rate
+                 20,  // number of epochs
+                 counter); // the actual epoch

     //A first convolution layer:
     //1st parameter is the depth of the input
     //2nd parameter is the stride